wzy1337/AI-Agent/README.md

-An GenAI-powered horizon scanning system for monitoring policy issues to automatically extract relevat events from online source.
+An GenAI-powered horizon scanning system for monitoring policy issues to automatically extract relevant events from online source.

 ## What It Does